 The officer personally admitted doing both.

-Again, her lawyer, Ty Cobb said on Tuesday, she never admitted to divulging sensitive material.
+Again, her lawyer, Ty Cobb, said on Tuesday she never admitted to divulging sensitive material.

 She didn't confess orally or in writing to leaking classified information.

-Well thickens on all this, does it not?
+Well, plot thickens on all this, does it not?

-And I don't whatever the specifics of this are, there is no question there is a shadow government that has been dogging this administration and undermining it at every level ever since 9-11 took place.
+And I don't, whatever the specifics of this are, there is no question there is a shadow government that has been dogging this administration and undermining it at every level ever since 9-11 took place.

-Plus uh these these people are they're they're they're Stalinists.
+Plus, these people are Stalinists.

 There have been too many of these leaks for too long.

-Uh and there are too many stories about the CIA, for example, at war with the Bush administration.
+And there are too many stories about the CIA, for example, at war with the Bush administration.

-The CIA allowing certain books to be written by retired agents when they never used to do that before.
+We've been through all of this, the CIA allowing certain books to be written by retired agents when they never used to do that before.

-Uh why did Mary McCarthy quit?
+Why did Mary McCarthy quit?

-She didn't quit, she was fired.
+She was fired.

 Why was she fired?